amaendeepm/embkafka-springboot-ref/README.md

-This repository is to give basic reference introduction to
+This repository is to give basic example introduction to

 Pre-Requisites
 - Java Crash Course with basic grasp of Annotations